huwarr/Dict_Search/README.md

 ## Getting started

+Make sure that `cmake` and `qt5` are installed, and that you have either Qt5 development pacakages installed or path to Qt5 directory, containing config files, exported to `CMAKE_PREFIX_PATH`.

-Make sure `cmake`and `qt5` are installed, otherwise the project won't build succesfully.
+Otherwise the project won't build succesfully.

 ## Building